vmware-tanzu/pinniped/site/content/docs/howto/login.md

 Various default behaviors of `pinniped get kubeconfig` can be overridden using [its command-line options]({{< ref "cli" >}}).
-One flag of note is `--upstream-identity-provider-flow browser_authcode` to choose end-user `kubectl` login via a web browser (the default for OIDCIdentityProviders), and `--upstream-identity-provider-flow cli_password` to choose end-user `kubectl` login via CLI username/password prompts (the default for LDAPIdentityProviders and ActiveDirectoryIdentityProviders).
+One flag of note is `--upstream-identity-provider-flow browser_authcode` to choose end-user `kubectl` login via a web browser (the default for OIDCIdentityProviders and GitHubIdentityProviders), and `--upstream-identity-provider-flow cli_password` to choose end-user `kubectl` login via CLI username/password prompts (the default for LDAPIdentityProviders and ActiveDirectoryIdentityProviders).

 If the cluster is using a Pinniped Supervisor's FederationDomain to provide authentication services,